MarkM2000/Final-Project/README.md

 * https://www.usgs.gov/observatories/hawaiian-volcano-observatory/lava-flow-hazards-zones-and-flow-forecast-methods-island

 # Final Map
+This is what the final map looks like.
 # Conclusion
 Based on my map, the area in Big Island that has the most lava flow hazard is in the Kau district.
 The Kau district is where the Hawaiʻi Volcanoes National Park is located, making lava flow hazards way more common in this area.
 Zone 1 is located in the district, which is where lava activity is more common.
 The area with the least amount of lava flow hazard is the Kohala district (North and South Kohala), which is the area where Zone 9 is located.
 The closest police stations to the areas and zones affected by lava flows the most are the Naalehu Station and Pahoa Station.